muchaya/paynow/README.md

 ## Note ##
 For more in-depth documentation, head over to https://developers.paynow.co.zw/quickstart.html

-To genereate integration keys, head over to https://developers.paynow.co.zw/docs/integration_generation.html
+To generate integration keys, head over to https://developers.paynow.co.zw/docs/integration_generation.html

 There are a few features in the pipeline.
 They probably won't change how you interact with the Paynow API using this library.